Frequently Asked Questions

 What else do I need to provide?

 Your own transportation to and from the Gun Club for practices and competitions.
+Many families are willing to carpool if this is an issue.

 You must have successfully completed a Department of Natural Resources sponsored gun safety course or the league's S.A.F.E (Student Athlete Firearm Education) course